-The primary risk facing STL is that of underwriting.
+The primary risk facing STL is underwriting risk.
 Other risks are minimised to the extent that it is reasonable to do so.

-The following table quantifies the Solvency Capital Requirement for STL for the year ending 2019 across each of STL's risk modules.
+The following table quantifies the Solvency Capital Requirement for STL for the year ending 2021 across each of STL's risk modules.
+Prior year comparatives are also shown.
+Figures are in £'000s.